ramirogm/balena-radio/README.md

 ### No LED feedback pins

-I think this works ok, it will output signals but nothing connected to the GPIO pints  **FIXME**
+Nothing will break.
+Just be sure that the output pins are not connected to anything that may break!

 ## Usage and Customization

-### Customizing variables

 ### List of all environment variables